spacebanana420/parasol/README.md

 # Parasol
-Parasol is a cross-platform TUI File designed to be minimal.
+Parasol is a cross-platform terminal-based (TUI) file explorer.
 Unlike most TUI file explorers, Parasol does not use the arrow keys for navigation, instead each file and directory is assigned a number and you can interact with the files and paths through their numbers.

 This project was also a headstart to learn Java and Go, so while it's now developed in Java, the legacy Go code is kept in the "old" folder.

-More features will come in future versions
+More features will come in future versions.

 ## Download

 You can download the latest release of Parasol [here](https://github.com/spacebanana420/parasol/releases)

 ### Requirements
-* Java (recommended version 8 or above)
+* Java 9 or newer
-  * You can get Java by downloading JRE, JDK or OpenJDK.
-I recommend OpenJDK since it's free and open source.

- Alternatively, you can also run Parasol with Scala, Kotlin and other JVM languages

 ### Officially tested systems:
+* Linux-based
-* Linux (distro-agnostic)
+* FreeBSD

 ### Systems that probably work:
 * Windows
-* BSD systems (FreeBSD, OpenBSD, etc)
+* Other BSD systems (OpenBSD, etc)
 * MacOS
 * Systems that use the xdg desktop standard